sanikadhayabarpatil/sanikadhayabarpatil/README.md

 ---

 ## 🎯 About Me
-Hey there! 👋 I'm **Sanika**—part tech geek, part creative dreamer, and 100% passionate about everything I do.
-While I spend my days diving into **AI, Machine Learning, and Data Science**, life gets truly exciting when I’m exploring the things I love.
-Here’s a sneak peek into my world:

-- 💃 **Creative Soul**: A trained Bharatnatyam dancer who finds joy in rhythm and grace.
-- 🌊 **Water Baby**: Swimming keeps me calm and helps me stay centered—water is my happy place!
-- 🎨 **Art Enthusiast**: When I’m not coding, I’m painting, sketching, or trying out new cuisines. 🍕

-✨ I believe life is about striking the perfect balance—between logic and creativity, tech and art, and work and play.
-Let’s make it fun, shall we? 🚀
+Hi there! 👋 **I’m Sanika**, a curious mind with a strong passion for **AI, Machine Learning, and Data Science**.
+I thrive on transforming complex ideas into intelligent solutions and exploring cutting-edge technologies like **Computer Vision**.
+For me, innovation is not just about solving problems but finding creative ways to improve the world around us.

+Outside of tech, I dive deep into my personal passions that keep me energized and inspired. 💃 As a trained **Bharatnatyam dancer**, I embrace the rhythm and grace of every move. 🌊 **Swimming** helps me find calm and balance, my sanctuary to recharge. 🎨 When **creativity strikes**, I express myself through painting, sketching, or even experimenting with new cuisines 🍕—a mix of flavors, colors, and endless fun!

+✨ Balancing tech with art and logic with creativity is what drives me every day! 🚀

+---

 ## 📫 How to Reach Me
 - Email: [sanika@reachme.com](mailto:sanikadhayabar@gmail.com)